About the Equal Rights Amendment

 The Equal Rights Amendment (ERA) would enshrine in the United States Constitution the concept of women’s equality and create a national legal standard banning all forms of sex discrimination in the supreme law of the land.

 Brief History of the ERA

-38 states must ratify an amendment before it can become part of the U.S. Constitution.
-Hawaii was the first state to ratify, less than an hour after the ERA passed out of Congress.
+Three-fourths –38– of the states must ratify an amendment before it can become part of the U.S. Constitution.
+Hawaii was the first state to ratify the ERA, less than an hour after it passed out of Congress.
 Other states quickly followed.
 By January 1977, 35 states had ratified the amendment.

 Continued Need for the ERA

 The ERA is now needed even more than when it was first passed in Congress in 1972.
 It is not just symbolic.
 The ERA would have a real impact on people’s lives.

 The drive to ratify the ERA in the 1970s and 1980s helped to build a vigorous women’s rights movement that made impressive gains for women in education and athletics, employment and credit, reproductive health and rights yet these gains came under constant attack.
 Sex discrimination is systemic and cannot be eliminated law by law, state by state.
 Achieving equality requires that sex discrimination be explicitly prohibited in the highest law of the land, the U.S. Constitution.

 Attacks by Congress and state legislatures are only one way in which people can lose protection from sex discrimination.
 The conservative majority of the Supreme Court has also limited or gutted federal statutes prohibiting sex discrimination, and the late Justice Antonin Scalia even stated in 2011 that nothing in the U.S. Constitution prohibits sex discrimination.